Siggg/culottes/demo_use_case.md

 Or not.

-## Explore open votes
+## Explore open elections

-The culottes page displays the list of applicants and their status : verdict issued or not ? accepted or rejected ? how much Eth distributed to each so far ?
+The culottes page displays the list of elections and their status : verdict issued or not ? accepted or rejected ? how much Eth distributed to each so far ? how many votes for and against each candidate.

 # Create a culotte for your own cause